mochi-hpc/mochi-doc/docs/source/index.rst

 services, but may become useful to optimize performance or customize the scheduling and placement of threads and tasks in a Mochi service.

+**PyMargo** is a Python binding for the Margo library, allowing the development of Mochi services in Python.

 .. note::
    The tutorials for each of these libraries are independent of one another.
    Feel free to start with the most relevant for you.